LandonSchropp/waffle/readme.md

 </section>
 ```

-Waffle is built around the idea of *proportions*.
+Waffle is designed around the idea of *proportions*.
 If you'd like a column to take up more space than another column, you can add a number in front of it.

 ``` html
 <section class="column-container">